 The agreement shall be effective for a period of ten years beginning June 11, 2012 to 2022 after which, unless otherwise terminated by either party in writing six (6) months prior to effective date of termination, it is automatically renewed for the same period.
 The marketing rights have been amortized over a ten-year period.
+The agreement ended in December 2021.

 In consideration for the exclusive right to distribute certain pharmaceutical products and use existing trademarks and brands owned by APPI the Company pays the former royalty fees subject to certain terms and conditions.
-Royalty expense recognized in profit or loss for the years ended March 31, 2022 and 2021 amounted to P4.30 million and P5.30 million, respectively (see Note 19).
-Related liability amounted to P2.90 million and P1.23 million as at March 31, 2022 and 2021, respectively (see Note 11).
+Royalty expense recognized in profit or loss for the years ended March 31, 2023 and 2022 amounted to nil and P4.29 million, respectively (see Note 18).
+Related liability amounted to nil and P2.9 million as at March 31, 2023 and 2022, respectively (see Note 11).